Skip to main content

 Travel

 Washington DC is strategically placed where you can explore many historical areas in the northeastern part of the United States.
-Many students enjoy weekend trips to New York City, Philadelphia, Boston, and many more!
+Many students enjoy weekend trips to New York City, Toronto, Philadelphia, Boston, and many more!

 Day Trips